Army Reserve (United Kingdom): 1966 White Paper: major cuts and a new name

 In addition were various miscellaneous units, such as OTCs and bands e.g. Northumbria Band of the Royal Regiment of Fusiliers.

-In the face of a considerable Parliamentary battle, and a public outcry led by the County Associations, the government agreed to retain an additional 28,000 men in 87 ‘lightly armed’ infantry units and a few signals units in a category called TAVR III, designed for home defence, but, months later in January 1968, these were all earmarked to be disbanded, with 90 becoming eight-man "cadres".
+In the face of a considerable Parliamentary battle, and a public outcry led by the County Associations, the government agreed to retain an additional 28,000 men in 87 'lightly armed' infantry units and a few signals units in a category called TAVR III, designed for home defence, but, months later in January 1968, these were all earmarked to be disbanded, with 90 becoming eight-man "cadres".
 In November that year, the call-out arrangements for TAVR II units were brought in line with TAVR I.

 Rebuilding capability and exercising roles

-In 1971, the new government decided to expand the TAVR which led to the formation of twenty infantry battalions based on some of these cadres.
+In 1971, the new government decided to expand the TAVR, which led to the formation of twenty infantry battalions based on some of these cadres.
 In 1979, again, a new government planned further expansion.
 In the Reserve Forces Act of 1982, the Territorial Army title was restored, and, in the following years, its size was again increased, together with new equipment and extra training, the target being 86,000 by 1990.
-Some brigades were re-formed which consisted mostly of TA units, including two out of three brigades for a new reserve division for the British Army of the Rhine (BAOR).
-In addition, a new organisation was established, the Home Service Force, with a separate target of 4,500, composed of older ex-regulars and territorials to guard key points.
+Some brigades were re-formed, which consisted mostly of TA units, including two out of three brigades for a new reserve division for the British Army of the Rhine (BAOR).
+In addition, a new organisation was established, the Home Service Force, with a separate target of 4,500, composed of older ex-regulars and territorials to guard key points, and a pilot program begun to raise "continental TA" units from among ex-servicemen who had settled in Western Europe.

 As the Cold War intensified, the scale and pace of exercises involving the TA in its war roles increased.
-Two large-scale exercises were mounted testing the Army's ability to reinforce the BAOR, Crusader in 1980 and Lionheart in 1984.
+Two large-scale exercises were mounted testing the Army's ability to reinforce BAOR, Crusader in 1980 and Lionheart in 1984.
 The latter involved 131,000 British service personnel, including 35,000 Territorials, together with US, Dutch and German personnel.
 This was the largest British troop movement exercise by sea and air since 1945, involving 290 flights and 150 ferry sailings.
 Most UK-based units reached their wartime stations within 48 hours.
 In 1985, Exercise Brave Defender tested Britain's home defences, with 65,000 regulars and territorials involved.